Why do hurricanes cause tornadoes at landfall?

 Well, one of the main reasons is friction.

-According to the University of Wisconsin, a hurricane is over water, and there is nothing stopping it.
+According to the University of Wisconsin, a hurricane occurs over water, and there is nothing stopping it.
 No land mass, no structures, and no vegetation to slow the winds down at the surface.
-Both winds high up in the storm, as well as down at the surface are the same when a hurricane is over water.
+Both winds high up in the storm, as well as down at the surface, are the same when a hurricane is over water.

-But, when the outer bands of a hurricane reach land, the winds at the surface are now bouncing off of objects, trees, land masses, and other objects slowing the wind down, according to the University of Wisconsin.
+But, when the outer bands of a hurricane reach land, the winds at the surface are now bouncing off of objects, trees, land masses, and other objects slowing the wind down, the university said.

 Winds in the upper levels of the atmosphere, however, are remaining the same.
 These changes in wind speed at different levels of the atmosphere are one of the reasons tornadoes form during a landfilling hurricane.